cyberchitta/llm-context.py/README.md

 [pipx](https://pypa.github.io/pipx/) is a tool to help you install and run end-user CLI applications written in Python.

 1. If you haven't installed pipx yet, follow the installation instructions in the pipx documentation.
-2. Once pipx is installed, you can install LLM Code Context:
+2. Once pipx is installed, you can install LLM Context:
    ```
-   pipx install llm-code-context
+   pipx install llm-context
    ```

-This will install LLM Code Context in an isolated environment and make its commands available in your shell.
+This will install LLM Context in an isolated environment and make its commands available in your shell.

 ## Usage

-LLM Code Context offers several command-line tools, each designed for a specific task.
+LLM Context offers several command-line tools, each designed for a specific task.
 All commands should be run from the root directory of your project, where the primary `.gitignore` file is located.

 Here are the main commands: